 There are two major methods of mining: open-cut and underground.
 Mining has changed and evolved tremendously since its first iterations.
-Technological advances have improved efficiency, created a safer workplace and minimising the environmental impact.
+Technological advances for engineering companies have improved efficiency, created a safer workplace and minimising the environmental impact.
 Both open-cut and underground mining is used in modern mining.
 The approaches are different, and there are advantages to each.

 Opencut mining gets its name because that’s exactly what this type of mining looks like, a big open pit.
 This type of mining allows for the extraction of minerals that aren’t very far under the surface.
 The process keeps the activity from going deep underground.
 This has many advantages.
 Yet, it’s only viable when the materials are reachable after removing only a small layer from the surface.